ma08/ma08.github.com/about.md

 title: About Sourya Kakarla
 permalink: /about/
 ---
-I am an 3rd Year Computer Science Undergrad student at [IIT Kharagpur](http://www.iitkgp.ac.in/).
+I am a 3rd Year Computer Science Undergrad student at [IIT Kharagpur](http://www.iitkgp.ac.in/).
 My skills include `CPP`, `Python`, `Java`, `Bash`, `Javascript` in no particular order.

 Recently as an intern at a startup, I have been a part of a team which built a webapp using [MEAN Stack](http://mean.io/).